mixmi-git/mixmi-profile-mvp-snapshot/CLEANUP.md

    - Backup to a new branch
    - Implement UI improvements

-## Testing After Each Change

-1. Test login and authentication
-2. Test creating and editing profile information
-3. Test all modal editors (Personal Info, Spotlight, Media, Shop, Sticker)
-4. Test saving and retrieving data
-5. Test UI on different screen sizes

 ## Final Phase: Documentation Update

 1. Update README.md with final architecture details
 2. Document any known issues or future improvements
 3. Update code comments for clarity
 4. Remove this CLEANUP.md file from the final version

-## Backup Strategy

-- Create a new branch for each major phase: `cleanup-phase-1`, `cleanup-phase-2`, etc.
-- Commit after each significant change
-- Push to GitHub after each successful test
-- Create merge requests or pull requests for major phases